awsdocs/aws-cdk-guide/doc_source/context.md

 If a given context information isn't available, the AWS CDK app notifies the AWS CDK CLI that the context information is missing\.
 The CLI then queries the current AWS account for the information, stores the resulting context information in the `cdk.context.json` file, and executes the AWS CDK app again with the context values\.

-Don't forget to add the `cdk.context.json` file to your source control repository to ensure that subsequent synth commands will return the same result, and that your AWS account won’t be needed when synthesizing from your build system\.
+Don't forget to add the `cdk.context.json` file to your source control repository to ensure that subsequent synth commands will return the same result, and that your AWS account won't be needed when synthesizing from your build system\.

 ## Viewing and Managing Context<a name="context_viewing"></a>